MolecularCartography/Optimus/README.md

 6. Make sure that the node is still selected in the Workflow Editor and press `Execute selected and executable nodes` on the KNIME main toolbar.
 The workflow should start execution after this.
 7. After it's finished, you can browse through all the features by opening the result file in Excel.

+## KNIME Basics

+If you're new to workflow management systems or KNIME in particular, you can find an introductory tutorial on basic features of KNIME [here](./KNIME Basics.md).

 ## Known issues

 * Sometimes, an error message about `ConcurrentModificationException` appears in the KNIME Console and execution stops.
 This is caused by an internal KNIME error that occurs upon simultaneous access to a single file by several computational nodes.